symfony/symfony-docs/security/access_control.rst

 .. caution::

-    As you'll read in the explanation below the example, the ``ips`` option does not restrict to a specific IP address.
+    As you will read in the explanation below the example, the ``ips`` option does not restrict to a specific IP address.
 Instead, using the ``ips`` key means that the ``access_control`` entry will only match this IP address, and users accessing it from a different IP address will continue down